Shopify/cli/packages/cli/README.md

 FLAGS
   -c, --config=<value>     The name of the app configuration.
-  -j, --json               Log the run result as a JSON object.
+  -j, --json               Output the result as JSON.
   -s, --store=<value>...
 Store URL.
 Must be an existing development or Shopify Plus sandbox store.
       --client-id=<value>  The Client ID of your app.
       --no-color           Disable color output.